Mantuitorul/mirekculos/README.md

 2. **Video Generation**: Videos are generated with HeyGen for each segment.
 3. **B-roll Processing**: If the segment is marked as B-roll, audio is extracted and used with video footage from Pexels.
 4. **Video Merging**: All segments are merged into a final video with B-roll replacements as needed.
+5. **Silence Removal**: Optionally remove silence from the final video to improve pacing.

 ## Configuration